Dolphins OL Robert Hunt's non-TD sends NFL Twitter into frenzy

 — Billy Heyen (@BillyHeyen) November 12, 2021

-That's 6-foot-6, 327-pound Robert Hunt who caught that pass in stride, immediately thought 'end zone' and impressively extended the ball over the goal line.
+That's 6-foot-6, 327-pound Robert Hunt who caught the pass in stride, immediately thought 'end zone' and impressively extended the ball over the goal line.

 😅 Robert Hunt was not an eligible receiver on the play but GREAT EFFORT BY THE BIG MAN!! pic.twitter.com/77nX6s9vLA